2018-2019 Board of Governors

-David is a founding member of NFALA and has previously served as VP for Communications and VP for Programs and Operations.
+David is a founding member of NFALA and has previously served as President, President-Elect, VP for Programs and Operations, and VP for Communications.
 He also served four years on the board of governors for the National Asian Pacific American Bar Association (NAPABA) as regional governor for the Northern California region.
 Regionally, David is a past president of the Filipino Bar Association of Northern California (FBANC) and currently serves on its advisory board and Judiciary Committee.

 Northeast Region | NOEL VALES

 Southwest Region | CAMILLE KILMARTIN